Table of Contents

 If you need to access currency rates between a specific time frame, you can use our timeframe endpoint.
 This timeframe can be up to a year long.

-We are going to need a slightly different Struct for as each day in between the start and end date will supply a different object.
+We are going to need a slightly different Struct as each day in between the start and end date will supply a different object.

 // ... use the same imports from above